maixnor/wu-quartz/content/semester 3/Reliability of Memories.md

-- #todo psych 64
+- memory $\neq$ video recorder
+	- memory = constructive process

 - offer et al (2002)
 	- n = 73
+	- interviews at age 14 and age 48
-	- memory accurace not better than expected by chance
+	- memory accurate not better than expected by chance
+		- significant difference between memories and what was reported in adolescence

 - reconstructing fills in the gaps
 	- reconstructing happens in the same part of the brain where we imagine things